Causal Evaluation of Membership Inference Attacks: Background

-\textbf{Zero-run (\Cref{alg:zero}).} As in recent studies on LLMs \citep{shi2023detecting,mattern-etal-2023-membership,meeus2024did}, this regime evaluates MIAs post-hoc on a fixed model, without retraining.
+In the \textbf{Multi-run (\Cref{alg:n})} regime, each sample $(X_i, A_i, Y_i)$ is generated from an independently trained model $\theta_i$, with $X_i \sim \cP_T$ and randomized membership $A_i$.
+In the \textbf{One-run (\Cref{alg:one})} regime introduced by \citet{steinke2023privacy}, a single model $\theta$ is trained, with $n$ points drawn from $\cP_T$ randomly included in the training set $\dtrain$.
+Finally, the \textbf{Zero-run (\Cref{alg:zero})} regime, widely used in recent studies on LLMs \citep{shi2023detecting,mattern-etal-2023-membership,meeus2024did}, evaluates MIAs post-hoc on a fixed model, without retraining or randomized membership.
 The training set $\dtrain$ is fixed and unknown to the evaluator.
 Evaluation uses proxy datasets: $\cD_T \subset \dtrain$ (known members, e.g., pre-2023 Wikipedia) and $\cD_0 \subset \cX \setminus \dtrain$ (known non-members, e.g., post-release articles).

 \textbf{Evaluation metrics.} The evidence $(X_i, A_i, Y_i)_{i \in [n]}$ is used to compute standard MIA performance metrics, measuring memorization by how well the scores $Y_i$ separate members ($A_i = 1$) from non-members ($A_i = 0$): \textbf{(i)} \textit{Membership advantage}: $\esp{Y_i \mid A_i=1} - \esp{Y_i \mid A_i=0}$; \textbf{(ii)} \textit{AUC}: $\proba{Y_i > Y_j \mid A_i=1, A_j=0}$; \textbf{(iii)} \textit{TPR at fixed FPR}: $\proba{Y_i \geq t_\alpha \mid A_i=1}$ with $t_\alpha$ the $(1-\alpha)$-quantile of $Y_i \mid A_i=0$.